Jessicashinjo/python-milestones/01-foundations/README.md

 ## Pip

 Pip is, by far, the most common way for [Python packages to be installed](https://packaging.python.org/en/latest/installing/#use-pip-for-installing).
 Take some time, by following the previous link, to review how to properly use pip to install packages.

+## Order of Exercises

+This is a suggested order for completing the exercises in this milestone:

+Dictionaries
+Sets
+Lists
+Tuples
+Classes

+Family Dictionary
+Kill Nickelback
+RandomSquared
+Test_Animals

+Calculator
+Koans